Department of Family and Community Medicine, Professor and Chairman

-The EVMS Department of Family and Community Medicine offers three distinctive residency programs, including the family medicine programs at Portsmouth and Ghent.
-The programs share faculty resources, including overlap in their core curriculum didactic series; guidance in development of clinically-based research or QI projects during residency; and faculty expertise in areas such as the EHR, quality improvement, geriatrics, women's health, procedural skills, behavioral medicine, clinical pharmacy, community service-learning and global medicine opportunities.
+We have two distinctive residency programs, including the family medicine programs at Portsmouth and Ghent.
+The programs share faculty resources, including overlap in their core curriculum didactic series with a focus an active learning methods; guidance in development of clinically-based research or QI projects during residency; and faculty expertise in areas such as the EHR, quality improvement, care for the elderly, women's health, procedural skills, behavioral medicine, clinical pharmacy, community service-learning, population health and global medicine opportunities.
 The family medicine maternity care program includes patient care at the Portsmouth Health Department, Maryview Medical Center, Sentara Norfolk General Hospital, and continuity with OB patients that occurs at both residency sites.

-The Department has embraced the national focus in primary care to transform our practice of medicine through the Patient-Centered Medical Home model.
-The opportunities for improving outcomes for our patients, realizing enhanced reimbursement through pay-for-performance programs (Medicare's PQRL and Meaningful Use) and NCQA accreditation as a Patient-Centered Medical Home; as well as preparing our graduates to be leaders in the altered landscape of health care reform all motivate our commitment We are focusing on:
+The Department aligns with the national focus on transforming our practices through the Patient-Centered Medical Home model.
+The opportunities for improving outcomes for our patients, realizing enhanced reimbursement through pay-for-performance programs and NCQA accreditation as a Patient-Centered Medical Home; as well as preparing our graduates to be leaders in the altered landscape of health care reform all motivate our commitment.

-These are challenging times for health care, with dramatic disparities in access to and outcomes of care, many individuals without health insurance, anticipated changes and new challenges related to health care reform legislation, and a national reimbursement system with significant inequity in rewarding contributions to population health.
-Residents who are trained in the residency programs at EVMS have the opportunity to make a difference, whether by service-learning activities for the underserved in our community; participation in quality improvement and advocacy efforts through the department, or linkages with regional or global health-related organizations.
+These are challenging times for health care, with dramatic disparities in access to and outcomes of care, still too many individuals without health insurance, anticipated changes and new challenges related to health care reform legislation, and a national reimbursement system with significant inequity in rewarding contributions to population health.
+Residents who are trained in our residency programs have the opportunity to make a difference, whether by collaboration in our safety-net practices sites to improve access and care quality; by service-learning activities for the underserved in our community; participation in quality improvement and advocacy efforts through the department, mentoring medical and other health professions students, or linkages with regional or global health-related organizations.

 Christine C. Matson, M.D.

-Glenn R. Mitchell Chair,
+Glenn R. Mitchell Chair of Generalist Medicine,